amanzi/amanzi/doc/input_spec/AmanziNativeSpecV7.rst

 Operators are discrete forms of linearized PDEs operators.
-They form a layer between physical process kernels and solvers and include diffusion, advection, elasticity, and source operators.
+They form a layer between physical process kernels and solvers and include accumulation, diffusion, advection, elasticity, reaction, and source operators.
 The residual associated with an operator :math:`L_h` helps to understand the employed sign convention: